 The most mysterious object near the Aral Sea is the Vozrozhdeniye Island, where the USSR once conducted biological weapon testing.
 This once top-secret area is shrouded in rumors and legends.

 If you're not into dark tourism, the Aral Sea still has something to offer you.
-There are the Barsa-Kelmes Nature Reserve, several ancient mausoleums, and even hot springs.
+There is the Barsa-Kelmes Nature Reserve, several ancient mausoleums, and even hot springs.